 Trail cameras with this technology built in are a real game changer.
 By setting two or three of them up around likely game trails, grazing spots or watering holes you can build up a picture of how the local wildlife spends its time, when animals are likely to come to the pond to drink, what’s the best time to set up near a trail and much more vital information.
 The advantages are huge.

 Yes, you’ll still spend time waiting – animals don’t work to a precise timetable.
 Sometimes they just won’t show.
 But, overall, your hunting will be a lot more productive.
-If you know the deer move along a particular trail near dawn, you can set up a little while before and be there waiting when they approach – you’re not working from spoor, knowing that they come this way but having to guess when.
+If you know the deer move along a particular trail near dawn.
+You can set up a little while before and be there waiting when they approach – you’re not working from spoor, knowing that they come this way but having to guess when.

 Of course trail cameras are like any other piece of hunting gear – it’s not going to be much help unless you pick the right product and learn to use it properly.
-It’s easy to get lost among all the new features that are appearing right now and end up with an unsuitable camera, so here are a few things to look for when you buy.